akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_Manual.md

 **Home Airbase**: Where is the main airbase for the mission? (objectives and other stuff uses this base to calculate distances)

 #### Environment
-`TDLR: Whats the weather do I need NVGs?`
+`TLDR: Whats the weather do I need NVGs?`

 **Season**: General time of year